NickKelly1/iterable/README.md

 #### take

-Keep only the first `n` items in the collection.
+Keep the first `n` values in the collection.

 ```ts
 // signature